Planning for the TEAS

-The ATI testing TEAS V is an academic screening test for nursing program entrants, who are seeking admission into certain nursing colleges in the U.S. TEAS is short form for "Test of Essential Academic Skills" and as the name suggests, it is designed to test necessary academic skills of applicants.
+The TEAS is an academic screening test for nursing program entrants, who are seeking admission into certain nursing colleges in the U.S. TEAS is short form for "Test of Essential Academic Skills" and as the name suggests, it is designed to test necessary academic skills of applicants.

-The following is a brief summary of 10 key characteristics of the ATI testing TEAS:
+The following is a brief summary of 10 key characteristics of the nursing entrance examination:

 The academic skills of students are tested in the areas of Science, Math, English and Reading.

 Most nursing programs colleges that require this test, use a composite weighted score to assess applicants' skills.
-The ATI testing TEAS score is only one part of this composite score used for assessment.
+The score is only one part of this composite score used for assessment.
 Generally, the colleges also consider previous academic qualifications and GPA records of the applicants, during the selection process.

-A total of 170 questions will appear in the ATI Testing TEAS.
+A total of 170 questions will appear in the test.

 The complete test duration is 209 minutes.
 Each test area or section has specific number of scored questions and time limits, as mentioned below: